AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 - No Context7 research yet for AboutCar or MaintenancePackages table UI patterns.
 No third-party library used for these changes.
 - Vite public directory image path: Bug found in DiscountPercentage component where image was referenced as "images/redPercentage.png" instead of "/images/redPercentage.png".
 Fixed by updating to root-relative path as per Vite documentation (2025-08-03).
 - 2025-08-03: DiscountPercentage component UI enhanced to use SVG bell shape and badge overlay for percentage, improving visual appeal and clarity.
+- 2025-08-03: Offers table UI enhanced to set min-w-[15%] for all columns except last two, per user request.
+No third-party library or Context7 research required for this change.

 ## Conversation History